Updated: Public health management of cases and contacts associated with COVID-19

 Cases may be in various household configurations that may hinder their ability to isolate themselves.
 For instance, the case may be a single-parent who must provide care to a child, or they may live in a multi-generational home with shared child- and elder-care responsibilities.
 If the case provides care to a child where childcare is shared between parents in two separate homes, consideration should be given to the most appropriate location for the child while the case is isolating.

-If it is not possible to provide the case with a single room and a private washroom in the co-living setting, or to relocate the case, efforts should be made to cohort confirmed cases together.
+If it is not possible to provide the case with a single room and a private washroom in the co-living setting, efforts should be made to cohort confirmed cases together.
 For example, if two cases reside in a co-living setting and single rooms are not available, they could share a double room.
-Specific guidance has been developed on the considerations for people experiencing homelessness and for post-secondary institutions.

 Are there others with greater risk of more severe disease or outcomes in the home or co-living setting?

-Household members, or other occupants in co-living settings, who are at risk for more severe disease or outcomes from COVID-19 should not provide care to the case and alternative arrangements may be necessary.
-This could include temporarily relocating these individuals or the case outside of the home to a location determined by public health, such as a designated hotel.
+Household members, or other occupants in co-living settings, who are at risk for more severe disease or outcomes from COVID-19 should not be in a shared space with or provide care to the case and alternative arrangements may be necessary.
+This could include temporarily relocating these individuals or the case outside of the home to an alternate location determined by public health, such as a designated hotel.

 Is the home or co-living setting suitable for isolation?